medialab/minet/docs/cli.md

 Scrape a Telegram channel's infos.

 positional arguments:
-  column                      Column of the CSV file containing channel names / urls or a single channel name / url. file                        CSV file containing the channel names / urls.
+  column                      Name of the CSV column containing channel names / urls or a single channel name / url. file                        CSV file containing the channel names / urls.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
+  --throttle THROTTLE         Throttling time, in seconds, to wait between each request.
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
-  --throttle THROTTLE         Throttling time, in seconds, to wait between each request.

 examples:
 .
 Scraping a channel's infos: